D-kn/D-kn/README.md

 <!-- - 🤔 I’m looking for help with ... -->
 <!-- - 💬 Ask me about ... -->
 - 📫 How to reach me: <a href="mailto:dickenmoungala@gmail.com">Dicken NGOLO</a>
-- :book: Want to know me more ? : <a href="https://sites.google.com/view/rolvydickenmyblog1234/">My Portfolio</a>
+- :book: Want to know me more ? : <a href="https://sites.google.com/view/rolvydickenmyblog1234/" target="_blank">My Portfolio</a>

 <!-- - 😄 Pronouns: ... -->
 <!-- - ⚡ Fun fact: ... -->